Vrata: Reasons

 A Vrata may be motivated by many factors and is observed by both genders, but far more often by women.
-The most common are temporal wishes, such as the speedy recovery of a sick child, success or happiness for a loved one, fertility, ward off negativity or dangers, make prayers and good wishes for someone departing for a distant place.
-In the case of women, the prayers are usually on behalf of brother(s), children or husband, but sometimes for her own prosperity, mind-body balance and health.
+The most common reasons for a vrata are temporal wishes, such as the speedy recovery of a sick child, success or happiness for a loved one, fertility, the warding off of negativity, prayers and good wishes for someone departing to a distant place.
+In the case of women, the prayers are usually on behalf of brother(s), children or husbands, but sometimes for the woman's own prosperity, mind-body balance and health.

-Sociologists who have interviewed women who observe Vrata report that the practice is explained, according to Anne Pearson, as something that gives "peace of mind", that she has made an effort to the best of her abilities and out of duty towards those important to her in her life, she has a sense of contentment in her heart and intellect, and thus she feels she has achieved something.
-It is also an expression of care and love, a reminder of ethical principles of the Hindu traditions.
+Sociologists who have interviewed women who observe vrata report that the practice is explained (according to Anne Pearson) as something that gives "peace of mind", that the woman making one has made an effort to the best of her abilities and out of her duty towards those important to her.
+She has a sense of contentment in her heart and intellect, and thus she feels she has achieved something.
+It is also an expression of care and love, a reminder of the ethical principles of the Hindu traditions.

-A Vrata is sometimes a result of voluntary vow or part of practice by a brahmacharya (student) or grihastha (householders) that they feel as obligatory before or during certain spiritual or religious practice.
-Utsavas, or religious festivals, share some elements with vratas, incorporating the practice of restraining food and similar austerity, as a part of the festive observance.
-Some Vrats are for religious (dharma) or soteriological goals (moksha), some are for nonreligious reasons, some celebration of one's cultural tradition, and others are a form of quid pro quo sacrifice to get or give divine help to someone.
+A vrata is sometimes practiced by a brahmacharya (students) or grihastha (householders) if they feel it is obligatory before, or during, certain spiritual or religious practices.
+Utsavas, or religious festivals, share some elements with vratas, incorporating the practice of fasting and similar austerities as a part of the festive observance.
+Some vratas are for religious (dharma) or soteriological goals (moksha), some are for nonreligious reasons, some are celebrations of one's cultural tradition, and others are a form of quid pro quo sacrifice to get or to give divine help to someone.

-Another reason for observing Vratas is the belief that they are a form of sorry, self-correction, penance and expiatory (prāyaścitta).
+Another reason for observing vratas is the belief that they are a form of penance and self-correction; expiatory (prāyaścitta) rites.
 Vratas are discussed as a means to prāyaścitta in Dharmasastra texts.
-Many prāyaścitta vratas in these texts suggest it include the feeding of "Brahmins, blind, poor and helpless", as well as other acts of charity.
-However, a Vrata can consist of many different activities.
-Other examples of Vrata activity include fasting, burning incense sticks, prayers before a deity, meditating and such activities.
+Many prāyaścitta vratas in these texts suggest it should include the feeding of "Brahmins, blind, poor and helpless", as well as other acts of charity.
+However, a vrata can consist of many different activities.
+Other examples of vrata activities besides fasting include burning incense, prayers before a deity, meditation and so on.
 The śmrtis go into great detail on the subject of vratas, discussing even the details pertaining to what type of flowers should be used in worship.

 Men and women, state the Dharmashastras and the Puranas, can expiate their sins through the use of vratas.
-For prāyaścitta, the Vratas are the second most discussed method in the Puranas, after the Tirtha.
+For prāyaścitta, the vratas are the second most discussed method in the Puranas, after the tirtha (pilgrimage).